Ayop14/Hello_Convolutional_World/README.md

   - Visualize the data the model is failing on.
 Can something be done?
   - Simulate an easy to solve problem with error analysis: All orange will be from cats, no orange-yellow-ish dogs.

 - Build a image classification model having learnt what it is above.
-Preferably one kaggle competition
+Preferably one kaggle competition, both in torch and tensorflow
   - It will be needed an additional fine tunning of the learning rate hyperparameter.

 ## Structure